evgenii/RL78/G14/crc_calculation/README.txt

 The project can be flashed via the renesas flash programmer software.
 A workspace and project for the renesas flash programmer is placed in the TB_flash folder, to flash the application using the E1 emulator.

-However the E1 emulator cannot be used for debugging within IAR since the rom monitor firmware is included in the last 512/256 bytes of the flash and conflicts with the CRC signature placement in the last 4 bytes of the flash.
+However the E1 emulator cannot be used for debugging within IAR in this configuration.
+This since the rom monitor firmware is included in the last 512/256 bytes of the flash address space and there is a conflict with the CRC signature placement in the last 4 bytes of the flash

+An alternative would be to place the signature in the data flash, which is separate by the code flash